MailMan PHP Extension Reference Documentation

 void put_SocksUsername(string strVal);

-The SOCKS4/SOCKS5 proxy username.
-This property is only used if the SocksVersion property is set to 4 or 5).
+This property is used only when SocksVersion is set to 4 or 5.

 top